Center for Student Engagement - Get Involved!

-The Center for Student Engagement is located in the Classroom/Student Center Building (Building H).
+The Center for Student Engagement is located in the Student Center (H Building).

 At FCC we know your time in the classroom is only one part of your "college experience."
 Our student life program offers exciting opportunities to interact with other students and cultivate your leadership skills in a variety of ways.